DaylinMorgan/website/README.md

 with `publications/` as your working directory use `python bibtextomd.py` to generate a fresh set of markdowns.

-Following this use run `hugo` to rebuild with updated publications.
+Following this use `hugo` to rebuild with updated publications.